From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Results

-To assess the structural similarity between the crystallized system and the pure stishovite crystal, we computed partial radial distribution functions (PRDFs) for Si-Si, Si-O, and O-O atomic pairs (Fig. \ref{RDF_all}).
-The pure stishovite crystal was replicated and heated to the equilibration temperature of laser irradiated structure to get rid of the thermal noise effects when comparing the PRDFs.
-The PRDF of amorphous silica at the stishovite density and at the same temperature is shown as well for comparison between the crystalline and disordered phases.
-As shown in Fig. \ref{RDF_all}, the peak positions for all three pairs match almost perfectly between the crystallized system and pure stishovite.
-This close agreement provides strong evidence that the crystallized system has indeed adopted the stishovite phase.
+The partial radial distribution functions (PRDFs) for Si-Si, Si-O, and O-O atomic pairs of final crystal structure are shown in Fig.~\ref{RDF_all}.
+The PRDFs of pure stishovite and of the initial amorphous structure are shown for comparison.
+The pure stishovite crystal and initial amorphous structure are heated to the same temperature to take into account the thermal noise effects when comparing the PRDFs.
+The peaks' positions for all atomic pairs are almost the same for the crystallized system and pure stishovite.
+This close agreement provides strong evidence that the crystallized system has the stishovite phase.
 In contrast to the crystalline phase, the PRDFs of the amorphous structure exhibit significantly broader and less pronounced peaks.
 This reflects the lack of long-range periodicity and the presence of local structural disorder.
-While the first-neighbor peak is typically still visible, indicating short-range order, the higher-order coordination shells are smeared out or entirely absent, consistent with the random network topology of amorphous silica.
+While the first-neighbor peak is still visible, indicating short-range order, the higher-order coordination shells are smeared out or entirely absent, consistent with the random network topology of amorphous silica.

-However, even though the PRDFs of the crystallized and pure stishovite systems overlay each other perfectly for Si-O and O-O pairs, the peaks' amplitudes are slightly different for the Si-Si pair.
-For numerical comparison the root mean square deviation (RMSD) between the PRDFs were calculated for all three pairs.
-The RMSD values of 8\% for Si-O and 5\% for O-O pairs indicate a strong preservation of the local bonding environment.
-The first-neighbor peaks in all RDFs are in excellent agreement, suggesting minimal disruption of short-range order.
-In contrast, the Si-Si partial RDF exhibits a notably higher RMSD of 23\%.
-While the first two Si-Si peaks, representing the immediate and second silicon neighbors, align well in both position and intensity, discrepancies emerge in the subsequent coordination shells.
+While the PRDFs of the crystallized and pure stishovite systems match perfectly for Si-O and O-O pairs, the peaks' amplitudes are slightly different for the Si-Si pair.
+The root mean square deviation (RMSD) between the PRDFs is 8\% for Si-O and 5\% for O-O pairs indicating a strong preservation of the local bonding environment.
+The first-neighbor peaks in all PRDFs are in excellent agreement, suggesting minimal disruption of short-range order.
+In contrast, the Si-Si PRDF exhibits a notably higher RMSD of 23\%.
+While the first two Si-Si peaks, representing the immediate and second Si neighbors, align well in both position and intensity, discrepancies emerge in the subsequent coordination shells.
 These deviations are not due to changes in bond distances alone but are instead attributed to distortions in medium- and long-range order, discussed in detail in the following section.